 Let’s go through this plan step by step.1.
 Can I do it myself?

 First of all, run through the basics.
 Is your appliance plugged in properly?
 Could it be that the vent or filter needs cleaning?
 It won’t hurt to check, but you will feel foolish if the handyman comes and simply pushes in the plug.
-Next, check to see if your appliance is still covered by the warrantee.
-If so, there you go!
-Problem solved!
+Next, check to see if your appliance is still covered by the warranty.
+If yes, problem solved!
 If not, continue reading.

 What if these don’t work?
 If you have some basic DIY knowledge, you still may be able to resolve the issue yourself.
 Check the user manual of the appliance for common troubleshooting scenarios.
 Additionally, YouTube has plenty of DIY repair videos that can help.
 Just be careful: